-Francesca Lombardi Mazzulli graduated with honours from the Conservatorio G. Verdi in Milan and then obtained a second level academic diploma from the Conservatorio G. Frescobaldi in Ferrara under the guidance of Mirella Freni.
-She then continued her studies with Luciano Pavarotti, A. Molinari and Sonia Prina.
-She is currently studying with Fernando Opa and Vivica Genaux.
-Her numerous prizes and awards include the finalist prize at the Haendel Singing Competition in London and the Critics' Prize at the Varazdin Early Music Festival in Croatia.
+Francesca Lombardi Mazzulli, after graduating from the 'Giuseppe Verdi' Conservatory in Milan and from the 'Girolamo Frescobaldi' Conservatory in Ferrara with Mirella Freni, was a pupil of Luciano Pavarotti, Alessandra Molinari and Sonia Prina, and currently perfects her studies with Fernando Opa and Vivica Genaux.
+During her career, she won the Finalist Prize at the Händel Singing Competition in London, and the Critics' Prize at the Early Music Festival in Varazdin, Croatia.

-Further stations were the Styriarte Festival in Graz, the Haydn Festival in Eisenstadt, the Schleswig-Holstein Festival in Hamburg, the Haendel Festival in Halle, the Festival Resonanzen in Vienna and the Festival Barocco in Rome.
+Among many others, she took part in the Styriarte Festival in Graz, the Haydn Festival in Eisenstadt, the Schleswig-Holstein Festival in Hamburg, the Händel Festival in Halle, the Resonanzen Festival in Vienna and the Roma Festival Barocco.

 Her keen interest in Baroque music theatre has seen her engaged in the rediscovery of forgotten operas, debuting in leading roles in Francesco Cavalli's 'La Rosinda', 'Artemisia' and 'Veremonda', Sarro's 'Achille in Sciro', Cesti's 'La Dori', Gluck's 'Antigono' and Bohuslav Martinu's 'Mirandolina', among others.
 He also performed Mozart roles in 'La clemenza di Tito', 'Così fan tutte', 'Don Giovanni' and 'Le nozze di Figaro'.